 What if I find out I have an STI?

-Some treatments are not suitable if you are trying to get pregnant.
+Try not to worry because most STIs can be treated.
+Just be aware that some treatments are not suitable if you are trying to get pregnant.
 Your GP, pharmacist or clinic will let you know which ones.

 What if I have an STI that can’t be cured?

 It can be a very anxious time if you find out you have a STI that can’t be cured.
 But if the infection is treated and managed well, you can get pregnant safely and have a healthy baby.

 Talk to your doctor or nurse.
 It’s important to understand your condition and what you need to do to stay healthy and get pregnant safely.